shader-slang/slang/docs/target-compatibility.md

 For VK the GLSL output from Slang seems plausible, but VK binding fails in tests harness.

-On CUDA RWBuffer becomes CUsurfObject, which is a 'texture' type, and does not support atomics.
+On CUDA RWBuffer becomes CUsurfObject, which is a 'texture' type and does not support atomics.

+On the CPU atomics are not supported, but will be in the future.